 I’ve shared my recipe for Tostones before.
 What’s new is the Avocado Crema!
 It’s creamy, delicious and super easy to make.

-The Key To Tostones
+The Secrets To Delicious Tostones

 - Tostones are made with green plantains.
 The green colour refers to the skin, not the flesh.
 The dark, almost black-skinned plantains are used for making Maduros, or sweet plantains, which are absolutely divine but a different side dish altogether.

 - Tostones are double-fried.
 This is a very necessary step that you cannot skip.
 You must first lightly fry or blanch the plantains in hot oil and then smash them before sending them back to the skillet for a second oil bath.
 The first fry is to soften the plantains so that they can be smashed without crumbling apart.
 The second fry is to crisp the plantains with the newly exposed surface area.

 - You can shallow-fry or deep-fry.
 The latter will require more oil than necessary, which again means a higher cost.
 You will also likely toss all of the oil afterwards so I don’t advise deep frying.
-Instead, grab a cast-iron skillet or equally heavy-bottomed pan and shallow fry.
+Instead, grab a skillet and shallow fry.
 You will. however, require enough oil to come at least halfway up the side of the frying plantains.
 Some of the oil will be absorbed by the plantains with each batch of cooking so be sure to keep an eye on the oil levels and top-up as required.

 Crispy Tostones are a delicious, Whole30 and Paleo side dish for just about everything!
 Even better when dipped in a bit of this Avocado Crema!